What is Capacity?

 We welcome you to speak with one of our energy consultants to discuss the potential of this strategy in conjunction with the individual nuances of your facilities.

-About Freedom Energy Logistics: FEL is an energy management firm based in Auburn, N.H., that specializes in unique methods of electricity and natural gas supply purchasing.
+FEL is an energy management firm based in Auburn, N.H., that specializes in unique methods of electricity and natural gas supply purchasing.
 Founded in 2006, FEL serves the region’s largest manufacturers, municipalities and businesses.
 Pioneering the ‘Direct-to-Grid’ movement, many of Freedom’s customers source wholesale energy direct from the ISO NE Pool.
 FEL is among the thought leaders for Community Choice Aggregation in New Hampshire.
 FEL is named twice to the Inc. 5000 list of fastest growing companies in America and to the list of Fastest-Growing Family Businesses in NH by Business New Hampshire Magazine.
 Stay Work Play’s Coolest Company for Young Professionals.
 Led by father and son duo Gus and Bart Fromuth, they were awarded Business Excellence Awards from New Hampshire Business Review in 2019 and 2016.
-For more information visit www.felpower.com or call 603.625.2244.
+To connect with an energy expert, contact us today or call 603.625.2244.